-Both companies, realizing it would be practically impossible to internally provide the operational capabilities they needed in these scenarios, turned to Unisys Insurance Services Limited (UISL) in 2003 to help them break through their limitations.
-Those decisions added more resources and expertise to UISL's value proposition, firmly establishing the company as the largest provider of managed insurance administration services in the United Kingdom and raising the stakes for other outsourcers.
+Both companies, realizing it would be practically impossible to internally provide the operational capabilities they needed in these scenarios, turned to Unisys Insurance Services Limited (UISL) to help them break through their limitations.
+Those decisions added more resources and expertise to UISL’s value proposition, firmly establishing the company as the largest provider of managed insurance administration services in the United Kingdom and raising the stakes for other outsourcers.

-Unisys set up its subsidiary operation, UISL, in 2001 to provide processing support to Abbey Life Assurance Company Limited (which had 40 years of successfully delivering life and pension products in the UK).
-Abbey Life's parent, Lloyds TSB Group plc, had closed the insurer to new business in 2000 when Lloyds chose to focus its development efforts and resources on its key brand, Scottish Widows, a mutual insurance company it had recently acquired.
+Unisys set up its subsidiary operation, UISL, to provide processing support to Abbey Life Assurance Company Limited (which had 40 years of successfully delivering life and pension products in the UK).
+Abbey Life’s parent, Lloyds TSB Group plc, had closed the insurer to new business when Lloyds chose to focus its development efforts and resources on its key brand, Scottish Widows, a mutual insurance company it had recently acquired.

-Like RSA in 2003, Abbey Life evaluated its options for supporting its closed book operations and chose outsourcing.
+Like RSA, Abbey Life evaluated its options for supporting its closed book operations and chose outsourcing.
 Since the closed book business would be declining over time, Abbey Life needed to move away from a fixed-cost structure.
 Plus, the company needed to migrate 1.75 million policies from 18 disparate 30-year-old IT systems onto one platform.
-State-of-the-art technology would not only help in reducing costs, but it also would increase customer service levels by enabling consultants to identify a customer's entire portfolio of policies without having to access multiple systems.
+State-of-the-art technology would not only help in reducing costs, but it also would increase customer service levels by enabling consultants to identify a customer’s entire portfolio of policies without having to access multiple systems.
 Add three other important facets to the list of provider selection criteria:

 - Abbey Life didn’t want to be squeezed into a provider’s existing one-size-fits-all model